-ALL students will attend class via Blackboard Collaborate for live instruction.
+Alpine students will attend class on campus in MAB 308.
+All other students will attend class live via Blackboard Collaborate for instruction.
 You will find all information in Blackboard.
 The course contains module readings, discussions, and written assignments.
 Instruction will be delivered through lecture notes, Bb collaboration, and individual/group discussions when working with projects.